tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 > will begin to wonder whether the Church [or the gospel] has anything to offer
 > them.

-False certainty often leads us to this dangerous state of being unwilling to learn and change.
+False certainty, as in the case of the Pharisees and the "reasonable" Nephites, often leads us to this dangerous state of being unwilling to learn and change.

-He continued:
+He continues:

 > But those who want to improve and progress, those who learn of the Savior and
 > desire to be like Him, those who humble themselves as a little child and seek